simonschmoll/eos_sales_contract/README.md

 # Eos Sales Contract
+**This was just for demonstration purpose build, dependencies are not updated.
+Use at your own risk**

 **DISCLAIMER: This smart contract setup is not intended for production use, rather as an experimental setup to facilitate the understanding of EOS and the underlying principles.
 DO NOT USE this code in production or deploy it